smart-edge-open/ido-specs/doc/core-network/openness_upf.md

       Events:    <none>
     ```

-6. Restart the pod sriov-device-plugin for modifications in configMap and network attachments to take effect.
-Delete the existing device-plugin pod of **ne-node** and it will restart automatically in about 20 seconds
+6. Restart the pod `sriov-device-plugin` for modifications in ConfigMap and network attachments to take effect.
+Delete the existing device-plugin pod of **ne-node** and it will restart automatically in about 20 seconds:

     ```bash
     ne-controller# kubectl delete pod -n kube-system <sriov-release-kube-sriov-device-plugin-xxx>
     ```

-7. Check for the network attachment, you should see intel_sriov_dpdk with 1 allocated VF
+7. Check for the network attachment, you should see `intel_sriov_dpdk` with 1 allocated VF.

     ```bash
     ne-controller# kubectl get node ne-node -o json | jq '.status.allocatable' | grep sriov